Legacy Archive for Microwave Background Data Analysis (LAMBDA): An Overview: Introduction

 \section{Introduction}

-The Legacy Archive for Microwave Background Data Analysis (LAMBDA) was set up in 2002 and is part of NASA's High Energy Astrophysics Science Archive Research Center (HEASARC, \href{https://heasarc.gsfc.nasa.gov/}{https://heasarc.gsfc.nasa.gov/}).
-LAMBDA provides a resource for cosmology researchers, hosting data products from cosmic microwave background (CMB) measurements, and other experiments, in addition to a range of software tools, and educational material.
+The Legacy Archive for Microwave Background Data Analysis (LAMBDA) was established in 2002 and in 2008 was made part of NASA's High Energy Astrophysics Science Archive Research Center (HEASARC, \href{https://heasarc.gsfc.nasa.gov/}{https://heasarc.gsfc.nasa.gov/}).
+LAMBDA provides a resource for cosmology researchers, hosting data products from cosmic microwave background (CMB) measurements, Galactic and extragalactic astrophysical microwave observations, and line intensity mapping (LIM) experiments, in addition to a range of software tools, and educational material.